Yancoal: Accelerating BVLOS Operations with Broad Area Approval

 The Broad Area BVLOS Approach

-Sphere submitted a full BVLOS approval for Yancoal through the traditional CASA pathway.
-At the same time, using Sphere’s Broad Area BVLOS Temporary Management Instrument approval.
+Yancoal has a full BVLOS approval through the traditional CASA pathway.
+Sphere utilised it’s Broad Area BVLOS Temporary Management Instrument approval to enable weekend coverage through the Sphere Remote Operations Centre (ROC).

-This process was completed in approximately two weeks, compared to the typical 6 to 12 month timeframe for a full BVLOS variation.
+This process was completed within two weeks, compared to the typical 6 to 12 month timeframe for a full BVLOS approval.

 The Broad Area BVLOS TMI allows CASA-approved operators to assess a site against a defined set of operating criteria and commence compliant BVLOS operations without waiting for a full site-specific approval, provided the conditions are met.